 Since 2021, CPI has worked to support a collective understanding of the climate finance needed to reach net zero carbon emissions by 2050.
 Accurately assessing the size of the global climate finance gap can enable decision-makers to mobilize finance effectively, quickly, and to where it is most needed.
-While top-down modelling gives a comprehensive view of global finance needs, needs estimates can also be developed at the country level.
+While top-down modelling gives a comprehensive view of global finance needs to align to a 1.5oC pathway, needs estimates can also be developed at the country level, based on national priorities.

 Referred to as bottom-up needs, this country-level approach is critical for understanding nations’ climate finance ambitions and required level of international support to reach their mitigation and adaptation objectives.
 Bottom-up needs outline domestic (unconditional) and international (conditional) capital required to achieve national climate goals, as stated in official documents such as Nationally Determined Contributions (NDCs).